When do I arrive to start my year of service?

 Who will be there to support us on an ongoing basis?

-Each VSC community will have a support person(s) who will meet with them weekly at their community night sessions and who will assist with prayer, faith sharing, and problem solving.
-VSC staff is available via phone and email, and attends all Reflection Weekends and regularly visit local communities and service sites.
+The VSC community will have a support person(s) who will meet with them weekly at their community night sessions and who will assist with prayer, faith sharing, and problem solving.
+VSC staff is available via phone and email, and attends all Reflection Weekends and regularly visits the local community and service sites.

 Where will the Reflection Weekends be held?